Pancreatic Cancer Center of Excellence

 UNC Lineberger Comprehensive Cancer Center, the cancer center for the people of North Carolina, has established the Pancreatic Cancer Center of Excellence to utilize its full range of cancer center faculty and their expertise to better address pancreatic cancer, one of the most aggressive and difficult to treat cancers.
 This comprehensive approach includes laboratory, translational and clinical research; drug development, biomedical engineering and pharmacology; and medical, radiation and surgical oncology.

 The center serves as a national resource for patients and their loved ones who seek the latest and most reliable information about pancreatic cancer research, clinical advances, and community resources.

 Appointments & Questions

-To make an appointment, to refer a patient or to speak with an operator who can direct your call,
+To make an appointment, refer a patient, or speak with an operator who can redirect you,

 please call (984) 974-0000

 (Available 8 a.m. to 5 p.m.
 ET, Monday through Friday)